sallyca530/Python-API-Challenge/README.md

     Output: Number of cities in the list: 608

-### Use the OpenWeatherMap API to retrieve weather data from the cities list generated in the started code
+### Use the OpenWeatherMap API to retrieve weather data from the cities list generated

     # Set the API base URL
     url = "http://api.openweathermap.org/data/2.5/weather?"